 Kitting the kids out ready for a new school term can cost a small fortune.
-Here are eight money-saving tips to make the start of term a little easier on your wallet.
+Here are nine money-saving tips to make the start of term a little easier on your wallet.

 Before you start shopping, do a stock check to see what you actually need.
 Try on last year’s uniform and coats as you may find they still fit.

 Once you’ve gone through your items, make a list of what you need to buy and stick to it.
 Be wary as there will be lots of tempting offers, i.e. bogof deals.
 While these might be worthwhile if stocking up, be careful not to overstock.